 The Trust is of the opinion that it has internal audit and risk management processes in place that are, in all material aspects, compliant with the core requirements set out in Treasury Circular NSW TC 09/08 Internal Audit and Risk Management Policy.
-The Trust was incorporated within the Land and Property Management Authority cluster to comply with TPP 09-05 policy requirements prior to the abolition of the Crown Lands Department following the State Election in March 2011.
+The Trust was incorporated within the Land and Property Management Authority cluster to comply with TPP 09-05 policy requirements in March 2011.